 Title: I'm A Believer

 The Monkees was a band put together by American TV executives for a series featuring a group of young men who were trying to become a successful rock 'n' roll band.
-The personnel comprised Americans Micky Dolenz (born 8 Mar 1945), Michael Nesmith (born 30 Dec 1942), and Peter Tork (13 Feb 1942 - 21 Feb 2019); plus British actor and singer Davy Jones (30 Dec 1945 - 29 Feb 2012).
+The personnel comprised Americans Micky Dolenz (born 8 Mar 1945), Michael Nesmith (30 Dec 1942 - 10 Dec 2021), and Peter Tork (13 Feb 1942 - 21 Feb 2019); plus British actor and singer Davy Jones (30 Dec 1945 - 29 Feb 2012).
 Although they were not primarily musicians, they made several major hit records, as well as filming the TV series, which ran from September 1966 to March 1968 in the USA.
 It was shown on British TV and in many countries around the world.
 1967 was their main year of success in the UK, with six hit singles, four of which made the Top 10, including their debut hit which reached Number One, and they enjoyed two chart-topping albums in that year.
 Chart success was comparatively short-lived, however.
 1968 saw them with four hits, two of which only reached the Top 20, and two others that just entered the Top 50.
 There were no more after that.
 They did not play any instruments on the first hits, but gradually they were able to insist on playing and having a greater say in the recorded output.
 Despite the cancellation of the TV show, they continued with concert appearances until 1971.
 There have been some reunion concerts in the decades since.
 Despite the death of Jones in 2012, a tour took place later that year, and again in 2016, but as of December 2021, only Micky Dolenz survives.

 Place In The Sun